 The following video compares both foods and determines which is better:

 Oatmeal vs Cereal: Nutrient Comparison

-Have you ever noticed how long the cereal isle is in a supermarket?
-There are so many brands and types or cereals it’s impossible to compare them all to oatmeal.
+Have you ever noticed how long the cereal aisle is in a supermarket?
+There are so many brands and types it’s impossible to compare them all.

 I didn’t find any reason to choose a high sugar option most kids like to eat.
 I’m unsure anybody would think one of those is as healthy as oatmeal.
 So, I left out my two childhood favorites, Frosted Flakes and Lucky Charms.

 The following table is a side-by-side comparison of the nutrients contained in one cup of Special K, Kashi original and regular cooked oatmeal.